georgeadadii/SWENG-x-TOMRA/backend/README.md

     Log in with the following details:
         User: neo4j
         Password: password

+    Run the query "MATCH (n) RETURN (n)" to see all nodes in the database

     Run the query "MATCH (r:Result) RETURN r" to see all classification result nodes